Visa Application Guidelines

 - The supporting documents (originals and copy) depending on your situation and your plan

-Important : All documents in languages other than French or English must be translated into French.
+Important : Documents in languages other than French or English may be required to be translated into French.

 - Your application fees are due upon filing.